dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 #### 4.3 Assignment of Company's Preemptive Rights.

 The Company will obtain at or prior to the Initial Closing, and will maintain, a right of first refusal with respect to transfers of shares of Common Stock by each holder thereof, subject to certain standard exceptions.
-If the Company elects not to exercise its right of first refusal with respect to a proposed transfer of the Company's outstanding securities by any Key Holder, the Company will assign such right of first refusal to the Major Purchasers.
-In the event of such assignment, each Major Purchaser will have a right to purchase that portion of the securities proposed to be transferred by such Key Holder equal to the ratio of (a) the number of shares of Common Stock issued or issuable upon conversion of the shares of Series Seed Preferred Stock owned by such Major Purchaser, to (b) the number of shares of Common Stock issued or issuable upon conversion of the shares of Series Seed Preferred Stock owned by all Major Purchasers.
+If the Company elects not to exercise its right of first refusal with respect to a proposed transfer of the Company's outstanding securities by any Founder, the Company will assign such right of first refusal to the Major Purchasers.
+In the event of such assignment, each Major Purchaser will have a right to purchase that portion of the securities proposed to be transferred by such Founder equal to the ratio of (a) the number of shares of Common Stock issued or issuable upon conversion of the shares of Series Seed Preferred Stock owned by such Major Purchaser, to (b) the number of shares of Common Stock issued or issuable upon conversion of the shares of Series Seed Preferred Stock owned by all Major Purchasers.

 #### 4.4 Reservation of Common Stock.